Hashibutogarasu/dynamicsoundfilters/README.md

 A Minecraft mod applying sound filters such as reverb in caves/the nether or muffling sounds underwater/behind walls based on the players current surroundings.
 For more details and prebuild downloads please visit the [CurseForge Project Page](https://www.curseforge.com/minecraft/mc-mods/dynamic-sound-filters).

+This is a fork of the original project by andre111: https://bitbucket.org/andre111/dynamicsoundfilters

 ## Building